RetroReversing/retroReversing/pages/sega/WorkingAtSega.md

 </section>

 ## Production
-This is follwed by an inverview with Dean lester who is a producer at SEGA Technical Institute, he briefly describes his role at ensuring quality of the games produced at STI and managing the money assigned to each project.
+This is followed by an interview with **Dean Lester** who is a producer at SEGA Technical Institute, he briefly describes his role at ensuring quality of the games produced at STI and managing the money assigned to each project.

 ## Programming
 <section class="postSection">
     <img src="/public/images/megadrive/Sega MD programming.jpg" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
 There is then an interview with Adrian Stevens - Technical Director which he describes as a programmer with more responsibilities.

 He briefly shows the development kit he is using is the **Cross Products CartDev** machine hooked up to his standard PC and a retail SEGA Genesis.